A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Introduction

-While fake news is not a new phenomenon~\cite{allcott2017social}, questions such as why has it emerged as a world topic and why is it attracting increasingly more public attention are particularly relevant at this time.
-The leading cause is that fake news can be created and published online faster and cheaper when compared to traditional news media such as newspapers and television.
-The rise of social media and its popularity also plays an important role in this surge of interest.
-As of August 2017, around two third (67\%) of Americans get their news from social media.\footnote{\url{http://www.journalism.org/2017/09/07/news-use-across-social-media-platforms-2017/}} With the existence of an \textit{echo chamber effect} on social media, biased information is often amplified and reinforced~\cite{jamieson2008echo}.
-Furthermore, as an ideal platform to accelerate fake news dissemination, social media breaks the physical distance barrier among individuals, provides rich platforms to share, forward, vote, and review, and encourages users to participate and discuss online news~\cite{zhou2019fake}.
-This surge of activity around online news can lead to grave repercussions, but also substantial potential political and economic benefits.
-Such generous benefits encourage malicious entities to create, publish and spread fake news.
+While fake news is not a new phenomenon~\cite{tandoc2018defining}, questions such as why it has emerged as a global topic of interest and why it is attracting increasingly more public attention are particularly relevant at this time.
+The leading cause is that fake news can be created and published online faster and cheaper when compared to traditional news media such as newspapers and television~\cite{shu2017fake}.
+The rise of social media and its popularity also plays an essential role in this surge of interest~\cite{zafarani2014social,olteanu2019social}.
+As of August 2018, around two thirds (68\%) of Americans get their news from social media.\footnote{\url{https://www.journalism.org/2018/09/10/news-use-across-social-media-platforms-2018/}} With the existence of an \textit{echo chamber effect} on social media, biased information is often amplified and reinforced~\cite{jamieson2008echo}.
+As an ideal platform to accelerate fake news dissemination, social media breaks the physical distance barrier among individuals, provides rich platforms to share, forward, vote, and review, and encourages users to participate and discuss online news.
+This surge of activity around online news can lead to grave repercussions and substantial potential political and economic benefits.
+Such generous benefits encourage malicious entities to create, publish, and spread fake news.